code4it-dev/c4it-hugo/content/article/2023/099-azure-app-configuration-refresh-config/index.md

 ---
-title: "How to automatically reload configurations with Azure App Configuration in .NET"
+title: "How to automatically refresh configurations with Azure App Configuration in .NET"
-date: 2023-06-28
+date: 2023-07-04
-url: /blog/azure-app-configuration-dynamic-config
+url: /blog/azure-app-configuration-refresh-config
 draft: false
 categories:
   - Blog